 The kidneys are bean-shaped organs, with medial concavity and lateral convexity, weighing anywhere from 150 to 200 g in males and about 120 to 135 g in females.
-The dimensions are usually a length of 10 to 12 cm, a width of 5 to 7 cm, and the thickness varies from 3 to 5 cm.
+The dimensions are usually a length of 10 to 12 cm, a width of 5 to 7 cm, and a thickness of 3 to 5 cm.
 Each kidney is about the size of a closed fist.
-They are located retroperitoneally in the posterior abdominal wall and are found between the transverse processes of T12 and L3.
-Both of the upper poles are usually oriented slightly medially, and posteriorly to the lower poles.
+They are located retroperitoneally on the posterior abdominal wall and are found between the transverse processes of T12 and L3.
+Both of the upper poles are usually oriented slightly medially and posteriorly relative to the lower poles.
 If the upper renal poles are oriented laterally, this could suggest a horseshoe kidney or a superior pole renal mass.
-Further, the left kidney is usually slightly more superior in position than the left kidney, likely because of the liver.
+Further, the right kidney is usually slightly more inferior in position than the left kidney, likely because of the liver.

 At the medial margin of each kidney lies the renal hilum, where the renal artery enters, and the renal pelvis and vein leave the renal sinus.
 The renal vein is found anterior to the renal artery, which is anterior to the renal pelvis.
 The renal pelvis is the flattened, superior end of the ureter.
-It receives 2 or 3 major calyces, each of which divides into 2 or 3 minor calyces.
+It receives 2 or 3 major calyces, each of which receives 2 or 3 minor calyces.
 The minor calyces are indented by the renal papillae, which are the apices of the renal pyramids.
 A pyramid and its cortical tissue comprise a lobe.

 The kidneys perform several important functions including excretion of waste products such as ammonia and urea, electrolyte regulation, and acid-base balance.
 They play a vital role in the control of blood pressure and the maintenance of intravascular volume via the renin-angiotensin-aldosterone system.
 They are responsible for the reabsorption of amino acids, electrolytes, calcium, phosphate, water, and glucose, as well as the secretion of the hormones calcitriol and erythropoietin.

-About 25% of the total cardiac output goes to the kidneys.
+About 20% of the total cardiac output goes to the kidneys.
 These highly vascular organs are supplied via the renal arteries, which branch off of the aorta inferior to the superior mesenteric artery and enter the hilum of the kidney at L2.
 The longer right renal artery passes posterior to the inferior vena cava (IVC).
 Both of the renal arteries divide close to the renal hilum giving off five segmental arteries.
 The first branch is the posterior segmental artery, and it supplies the posterior segment of the kidney.
-The remaining 4 main segmental arteries all arise from the anterior branch of the renal artery and are named according to the segment of kidney they supply: the superior segmental artery, the anterosuperior segmental artery, the anteroinferior segmental artery, and the inferior segmental artery.
+The remaining 4 main segmental arteries all arise from the anterior branch of the renal artery and are named according to the segment of the kidney they supply: the superior segmental artery, the anterosuperior segmental artery, the anteroinferior segmental artery, and the inferior segmental artery.
 Accessory renal arteries, leftover embryologically in approximately 25% of people due to failure of vessel degeneration, may arise from the aorta or renal artery and usually enter the poles.

-The renal veins follow the path of the arteries.
+The renal veins follow the path of the renal arteries anteriorly.
 Of note is that the left renal vein is a few centimeters longer than the right vein as it has to cross the midline from the left side to reach the inferior vena cava at the level of L2 or L3.
 Thus for transplants, the left kidney is usually selected as a graft as it has a longer length vein.
 In most cases, the left gonadal vein drains into the left renal vein inferiorly.
 The left renal vein also receives the left suprarenal vein and left inferior phrenic vein.
 Branches of the lumbar or hemiazygos vein join the left renal vein in 75% of people.
 The left renal vein passes posterior to the superior mesenteric artery and anterior to the aorta to reach the inferior vena cava, placing it at risk of compression between the two arteries and resulting in renal vein entrapment syndrome.
-Conversely, on the right side, the gonadal and renal veins separately drain into the inferior vena cava.
+Conversely, on the right side, the gonadal and renal veins separately drain into the inferior vena cava in most cases.
 Finally, the kidneys are drained by lymphatics, sometimes joined by the lymphatics draining the proximal ureters, which enter the aortic lymph nodes on the left and the right lateral inferior caval lymph nodes on the right.

 Innervation to the kidneys, and a portion of the proximal ureters and suprarenal glands, is communicated via the renal nerve plexus consisting of sympathetic and parasympathetic fibers.
-This plexus is usually supplied by fibers from the abdominopelvic splanchnic nerves.
+This plexus is supplied by fibers from the abdominopelvic splanchnic nerves.
 Sympathetic efferents innervate the nephrons and renal vasculature entirely, concentrated heavily around the afferent arterioles, thick ascending limbs, and distal convoluted tubules.
 The sensory renal afferent nerves are situated primarily in the renal pelvis, following along the renal artery or proximal ureter to the pelvic wall, and serve an important role in sympathetic outflow and blood pressure regulation.
 Some travel along the ureter or pelvis in a parallel fashion, while others are oriented circumferentially.
 They innervate the pelvic wall, renal artery, and renal vein.
 No sensory fibers are found in the medulla, and few can be observed in the cortex.
-Visceral afferent fibers transmit pain sensation along the sympathetic fibers to the spinal ganglia and cord segments T10 to T11.
+Visceral afferent fibers transmit pain sensation along the sympathetic fibers to the spinal ganglia and cord segments T11-L2.
 Pain is often sensed in the corresponding dermatome; thus, flank pain can be referred pain from the corresponding kidney.
-Renal pain is typically caused by obstruction and dilation, inflammation (infection) or ischemia.
+Renal pain is typically caused by obstruction and dilation, inflammation, infection, or ischemia.
 Non-obstructing stones in the kidney are generally not the cause of any renal pain or colic.

 Brodel's line is the relatively avascular line between the renal anterior and posterior end arteries.
 It runs longitudinally from superior to inferior and is located just posterior to the lateral convex border of each kidney.
 Its importance is that this is the ideal location to place a nephrostomy or to perform a renal incision to minimize blood loss.